kkavita92/magicelf/README.md

 If you said **YES** to all of the above, then **Magic Elf** is just what you need.

+PS: Currently, Magic Elf is only hooked up to Gmail.
+Long live Gmail.

 ## How To Use